jonnonz1/nz-statute-book/acts/public/1989/trade-in-endangered-species-act-1989.md

 ### 39C Proceedings to be prosecuted promptly and diligently
 (1) Proceedings in respect of an offence against this Act shall be commenced promptly and prosecuted with due diligence if they arise in connection with the use of any vehicle or container seized under section 39A.
-(2) If no proceedings are taken in respect of the offence concerned within 6 months of the seizure under section 39A of any vehicle or container, or if the proceedings concerned are discharged or dismissed, the vehicle or container shall be released from the custody of the Director-General.
+(2) If no proceedings are taken in respect of the offence concerned within 6 months of the seizure under section 39A of any vehicle or container, or if the proceedings concerned are dismissed, the vehicle or container shall be released from the custody of the Director-General.

 ### 39D Forfeiture of seized vehicles and containers
 (1) On the conviction of any person for any offence against this Act, any vehicle or container retained in respect of that offence under section 39B(1) may, on the order of the court, be forfeited to the Crown; and, in that case, the vehicle or container shall be disposed of as the Minister thinks fit.